solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Configure a Portal

 Once a set of APIs have been bundled together in an API Product, those products can be published in a user-friendly interface through which outside developers can discover, browse, request access to, and interact with APIs.
-This is done by defining Portals, a custom resource which tells the Developer Portal how to publish a customized website containing an interactive catalog of those products.
+This is done by defining Portals, a custom resource which tells Gloo Portal how to publish a customized website containing an interactive catalog of those products.

 Let's create a Portal: